Spectra of large random trees: Convergence of spectral distributions

-The proof is almost identical to that of Theorem~\ref{theo:esd} in Subsection~\ref{proof:_theo:esd}.
+The proof is almost identical to that of part~(a) of the theorem in Subsection~\ref{proof:_theo:esd}.
 Recall from that proof the constant $K$, the probabilities $p_1, \ldots, p_K$, the probability distributions $\lambda_k$, $1 \le k \le K$, on $\mathbb{R}$, and the random adjacency matrix $B_n$ with distribution depending on $K$ and $n$.
 Recall also that the probability measure $\lambda_k$ is concentrated on the finite set of real numbers that are the possible eigenvalues of some tree with $k$ vertices.

 It follows from the argument in Subsection~\ref{proof:_theo:esd} that the mass assigned by the spectral distribution of $B_n$ to $\gamma \in \mathbb{R}$ converges in distribution to the deterministic probability measure